Creativity in K-12 Education

 Overall, I see this project as being a success—not only was our team excited about the work we did, but so was our client.
 That isn’t to say it was perfect.
 Rather, I think this project was so impactful because we all learned a lot throughout the process.

 One of our biggest issues as a team was learning how to tackle such a large problem.
 At first, we were overwhelmed.
-It took us a little bit to figure out how to tackle a slice of the problem.
+It took us some time to figure out how to tackle a slice of the problem.
 There was no way that we could address all of K-12 education in 9 months.
 But, we could address creative discontinuation in that time frame.

 I also realized how much I love user research.
 I ended up taking the lead on the primary research component of our project because I enjoyed it so much.
 However, I wish we had started interviewing students much quicker.
 It’s easy to get stuck in your own head, but going out into the world, talking with other people, and really analyzing interviews for one week pushed us much farther than one month of secondary research.
 Secondary research is essential, however!
 I learned that it’s important to do both types of research as soon as possible.
 It’s okay to do them both at the same time—rather, I realized I need to do both.